 What if you wanted a GI model 1911?
-This gun is something that was a close representation of what the troops actually used?
-Apparently, enough of us wanted an affordable, and simple 1911 because Rock Island Armory hit the ground running and their GI model 191s became instant favorites of the gun community.
+A close representation of what the troops actually used?
+Apparently, enough of us wanted an affordable and simple 1911 because Rock Island Armory hit the ground running and their GI model 1911s became instant favorites of the gun community.
 Thus, I needed to write a Rock Island Armory 1911 review.

-A 1911 in the sub 500 dollar range that replicated the guns of WW2?
+A 1911 in the sub-500 dollar range that replicated the guns of WW2?
 When I heard that I certainly asked to be signed up, and what I received was the Rock Island Armory GI model.
 Mine is an early one, produced in 2006 that still wears their old grey finish.
-The new finish is darker and more black than grey.
-The GI series started as a standard 5-inch 45 ACP 1911 and has grown into 38 Super and 9mm as well as shrunk to Commander and Midsized platforms.
+The new finish looks darker and more black than grey.
+The GI series started as a standard 5-inch 45 ACP 1911 and has grown into the 38 Super and 9mm, as well as shrunk to Commander and Midsized platforms.
 The one we have today is a standard 5-inch government model in 45 ACP, which this Rock Island Armory 1911 review will focus on.

-With this specific model of 1911, the most significant use I see is historic preservation and the ability to handle and shoot a weapon without risking harm to an actual antique.
-The gun is the result of stripping out all the modern features of a 1911 and bringing it back to a simpler time.
+This specific model of 1911 offers both historic preservation and the ability to shoot a weapon without risking harm to an actual antique.
+The gun strips out all the modern features of a 1911 and brings it back to a simpler time.
 A time where men were men, and women were men, and children were also men.
-By that I mean WW2 where everyone pulled together to beat back the world’s evils, The Rock Island Armory GI model is an excellent representation of a classic pistol.
+By that I mean WW2, when everyone pulled together to beat back the world’s evils.
+The Rock Island Armory GI model is an excellent representation of a classic pistol.

 Some may argue this could also be an affordable platform to start a custom build, but I don’t see it.
 Too much cutting and trimming would be needed compared to the also affordable Para GI series.
-The Rock Island guns are fantastic for what they are but don’t have a traditional use like home defense, concealed carry, or even competition.
-I’m sure someone in the comments will say this is the gun they stopped a ninja home invasion with or shot Grand Master with, and maybe you did, but that’s not the intent or purpose of this weapon.
+The Rock Island guns are innately fantastic, but they don’t have a traditional use like home defense, concealed carry, or even competition.
+I’m sure someone in the comments will say they used this gun to stop a ninja home invasion, and maybe you did, but that’s not the intent or purpose of this weapon.

 Barrel Length – 5 inches